-Where previous or current experience would appear to render a school placement superfluous, an alternative placement may be discussed with the IME Officer.
+Where previous or current experience would appear to render a school placement superfluous, an alternative placement may be discussed with the Training Team Leader or AIME Officer.
 This could take the form of a different educational context such as a university or exceptionally, a very different placement might be considered.